IBM-EPBL/IBM-Project-34808-1660277325/README.md

      - .h5 files are the model files that are to be saved after model building.

-     - Precautions excel files contain the precautions for all kinds of diseases.

- - Fruit-Training.ipynb, Vegetable-Training, and Plant-Disease-Testing.ipynb are the training and testing notebooks.
  - IBM folder contains IBM deployment files.